nelfproject/webservice_API/README.md

 ## Usage
 - Load your python environment
 - Install the clam package: pip install clam
-- Edit run.py to your settings
+- Edit run.py to your settings.
+Possibly also edit the desired parameters.
 - Start the webservice: python run.py